ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms-part-2.md

 ### Check the awsdms_apply_exceptions table

-DMS will create a table on the target that will contain any rows that were failed to be inserted.
+DMS will create a table on the target that will contain any rows that failed to be inserted.
 If you have wide spread misconfiguration, this table can quickly fill up.
 In a successful migration attempt, this table should be very small, containing only a few truncations, any duplicate key value errors that you would normally see in the production database operation logs, and failed "UPDATE" statements that say 0 rows affected.

-Most of the error messages will contain the failed SQL, including the table name an id - meaning they can be back filled after a successful migration.
+Most of the error messages will contain the failed SQL, including the table name and id - meaning they can be back filled after a successful migration.
 Keep an eye on this table and adjust your task settings as you see fit.

 ### Inexplicable Failures